eradman/entr/README.md

 * GCC-specific CFLAGS are only set during `make gcc-lint`
 * inotify(7) events are consolodated for a duration of 50ms as a workaround for a bug in gio
+* Always process delete or rename events to prevent a files from escaping watch

 Releases History
 ----------------